 What is Link Velocity?

-Link velocity measures how quickly a website acquires (or loses) backlinks over time.
-Essentially the speed of your link growth.
+Link velocity measures how quickly a website acquires (or loses) backlinks over time — the speed of your link growth, not its total size.

 Google tracks this pattern to distinguish organic link acquisition from artificial manipulation.
 A new blog post that goes viral and earns 200 links in a week?
 That's a natural spike.
 A 6-month-old site suddenly gaining 5,000 directory links in 3 days?
 That's a red flag.